Air quality

 Despite improvements in air quality since the 1950s, air pollution continues to affect our health.

-Further information regarding air quality in London can be found at Air Quality England and Mayor of London.
+Further information regarding air quality in H&F and London can be found at Air Quality England, Mayor of London and Breathe London.

 View the air quality management order (jpg).